maximilianmorlion/AU423_Project/README.md

 # AU423_Project
 Robot with an arm in a environment
+You can either run it on RDS or on ROS Noetic directly
 ## Create a ROSject

 Connect to [RDS](https://app.theconstructsim.com/#/) and enter your username and password if needed.